 Another strategy for diverting food waste from landfills as well as distributing food to those who need it is "edible food recovery."
-Alameda County Waste Management Authority created an edible food donation program to "increase edible food donations...for those in need and to create beneficial reuse for this waste stream."
-This program supported the Alameda County Community Food Bank as well as Oakland Potluck.
-Oakland Potluck, a food rescue organization founded in 1986, is a grassroots, volunteer-based system for collecting fresh, edible food from parties, schools, churches, weddings, city agencies, and other sources of unused food and delivers it to shelters, senior centers, food pantries, and other member agencies.
-While the diversion provided by edible food waste recovery programs is low with respect to the total amount of wasted food materials, delible food waste recovery is yet another example of ways that food waste can be utilized in creative ways that benefit the community.
+Alameda County Waste Management Authority created an edible food donation program to "increase edible food donations...for those in need and to create beneficial reuse for this waste stream."170 This program supported the Alameda County Community Food Bank as well as Oakland Potluck.
+Oakland Potluck, a food rescue organization founded in 1986, is a grassroots, volunteer-based system for collecting fresh, edible food and delivers it to shelters, senior centers, food pantries, and other member agencies.
+While the diversion provided by edible food waste recovery programs is low with respect to the total amount of wasted food materials,171 edible food waste recovery is yet another example of ways that food waste can be utilized in creative ways that benefit the community.